jacobkap/crimebythenumbers/docs/hotspot-maps.md

 <img src="hotspot-maps_files/figure-html/unnamed-chunk-14-1.png" width="90%" style="display: block; margin: auto;" />

 Each bin is much larger and covers nearly all of San Francisco.
 Be careful with maps like these!
 This map is so broad that it appears that suicides are ubiquitous across the city.
-We know from the map showing each suicide as a dot, and that there are <1,300 sucides, that this is not true.
+We know from the map showing each suicide as a dot, and that there are <1,300 suicides, that this is not true.
 Making maps like this make it easy to mislead the reader, including yourself!

 What about looking at 100 bins?